Skip to content Skip to navigation

 how to add an ALT attribute

-‘A picture is worth a thousand words’.
 Or is it?
 When building web pages, it’s common to add beautiful images to help tell stories and provoke emotions.
 But (and this is a big but), a picture is worth absolutely zero words to someone using a screen reader if you don’t have an ALT attribute to describe it.

-What is ALT text?
+What is ALT Text?

 In HTML, ALT text is the alternative text description given to an image that explains what the image is about.
-There are various reasons for adding alt text to images.
+There are various reasons for adding alt text to images:

 • Did I mention that it is the right thing to do?
+It’s a simple yet effective way to make your site more inclusive.

-The alt text describes what’s on the image and the function of the image on the page.
-For example, if you use an image as a sign-up button, the alt text should say: “sign-up button.”
+The ALT text describes what’s on the image and the function of the image on the page.
+For example, if you use an image as a sign-up button, the ALT text should say: “sign-up button.”

 A black cat sitting outdoors on a pile of photographs staring sideways into space.

-alt="Picture of a cat."
+• Bad ALT Text: alt="Picture of a cat."

-alt="a black cat sitting outdoors on a pile of photographs staring sideways into space."
+• Good ALT Text: alt="A black cat sitting outdoors on a pile of photographs staring sideways into space."

 Also, what is the color of the cat?
 Where is it?
 What is it doing?
-These are important details that screen readers need to properly describe the image to a blind or visually-impaired user.
+These are important details that screen readers need to properly describe the image to a blind or visually impaired user.

-How to add ALT text to an HTML document
+How to add ALT text to an HTML Document

 HTML is the markup language for the web.
 Web developers and web admins use it all the time to create and manage web pages.
 It’s therefore essential to know how best to add ALT text to an image using HTML.

-Here is an example of how best to insert an image using HTML
+Here is an example of how best to insert an image using HTML:

-What if I use an image purely for design purposes?
+What if I Use an Image Purely for Design Purposes?

-ALT attribute and SEO
+ALT Attribute and SEO

-By adding alt text, you provide search engines with a contextual description of what’s on that image.
+By adding ALT text, you provide search engines with a contextual description of what’s on that image.
 This improves accessibility and your chance of ranking in image search.

 Google places a high value on alt text.
 Google uses it to determine what is on the image and how it relates to the surrounding text.